Hello my crafty friends!!! In this post I will show you how to add a handy slip pocket to your favourite tote bag.

 Topstitch along the top finished edge using 5 mm (1/4″) seam allowance and baste on all other sides.
 You can trim off the excess lining fabric if needed.

-With right sides facing up place the Slip pocket on top of the external Front and / or Back, line up along the sides and the bottom edge and pin it together.
+With right sides facing up, place the slip pocket on top of the external Front/Back piece, line it up along the sides and the bottom edge and pin everything together.

 Baste the pocket within 1.5 cm (5/8″) seam allowance.

-If you prefer to have the slip pockets on the inside of your Tote bag, follow the instructions, but cut all pocket pieces from the lining fabric, and sew it to the Front and / or Back lining pieces instead.
+If you prefer to have the slip pockets on the inside of your Tote bag, follow the instructions, but cut all pocket pieces from the lining fabric, and sew it to the Front or Back lining piece instead.

 Visit the shop to get the pattern and don’t forget to sign up to my newsletter if you want to be the first to hear exciting news and receive an exclusive discount!